slsa-framework/slsa-github-generator/internal/builders/go/README.md

 Create a new workflow, say `.github/workflows/slsa-goreleaser.yml`.

-Make sure that you reference the trusted builder with a semantic version of the form `vX.Y.Z`.
+**Note**: Make sure that you reference the trusted builder with a semantic version of the form `vX.Y.Z`.
 The build will fail if you reference it via a shorter tag like `vX.Y` or `vX`.

 Referencing via hash is currently not supported due to limitations